No properties matching your criteria were found. Try modifying your search and try again.

 Why Live in Northwest

-Northwest in Wausau, Wisconsin, showcases a diverse range of homes built from 1884 to 2021, featuring traditional architecture, midcentury ranches, bilevels, and modern Cape Cods.
-The neighborhood is shaded by both new and old-growth trees, with sidewalks and paved driveways leading to a mix of attached and detached garages.
+Northwest in Wausau showcases a diverse range of homes built from the late 1800s to 2020s, featuring traditional architecture, midcentury ranch styles, bilevels and Cape Cods.
 Homes closer to the Wisconsin River have smaller lots and some private docks but are more prone to flooding.
 The area includes the Wausau Water Treatment Facility and Regal Rexnord manufacturing company.
-Recreational options are plentiful, with Schulenburg Pool offering tennis courts and a sprayground, and Schofield Park providing walking paths, baseball diamonds, and a fishing pier.
-Monk Botanical Gardens offers a tranquil escape with trails and floral exhibits.
+Recreational options are plentiful, with Schulenburg Pool offering tennis courts and a spray park, and Schofield Park providing walking paths, baseball diamonds and a fishing pier.
+Monk Botanical Gardens has trails and floral exhibits.
 Athletic Park, home to the Wausau Woodchucks, is a local baseball venue with a capacity of over 1,000 seats.
-Dining options include Westsider Diner & Lounge, known for its colorful murals and local ingredients, and Blue Willow Café, offering comfort foods.
-Grocery stores like Festival Foods and Pick ‘n Save are conveniently located.
-Seasonal events such as Monk Botanical Gardens’ Blossom of Lights and the 400 Block’s Concerts on the Square provide entertainment.
-The neighborhood is car-dependent but has walkable Metro Ride bus stops and access to bike paths along the River Edge Parkway.
-Schools in the area include the highly rated Thomas Jefferson Elementary, John Muir Middle, and Wausau West High School, which offers dual enrollment with Northcentral Technical College.
-Safety in Northwest is comparable to the national average.
+Dining options include Westsider Diner & Lounge, known for its colorful murals and local ingredients, and Blue Willow Café, which serves comfort foods.
+Grocery stores like Festival Foods and Pick ‘n Save are in the area.
+The neighborhood is car-dependent, but has Metro Ride bus stops within walking distance and easy access to bike lanes along the River Edge Parkway.
+Schools in the area include the highly rated Thomas Jefferson Elementary, John Muir Middle and Wausau West High School.

 Frequently Asked Questions